-We spent to filming a new project throughout October 2016 in Costa Rica, where we’ll return back in February and March 2017.
+We spent to filming a new project throughout October 2016 and February / March 2017 in Costa Rica, where we’ll return back in September 2017.

 We have begun discussions with our partners and co-producers on the support and collaboration on the filming.
 We’re building itinerary of our second filming trip to Costa Rica.